Kitchen Smarts! 10 Ways to Teach Math & Science While Cooking TDay Dinner

 By Cheryl Flanders

 Thanksgiving is just around the corner, which means that pretty soon you’re going to be in the kitchen a lot.
-This year, have your tyke help out—and give him a few math and science lessons while you’re at it!
+This year, have your tyke help out—and give them a few math and science lessons while you’re at it!

-Here’s 10 ideas to teach while you make the feast:
+Here are 10 ideas to teach while you make the feast:

-1. Counting and Sorting.
+1. Counting and Sorting

-2. Living Science.
+2. Living Science

-3. Liquids and Solids.
+3. Liquids and Solids

-While your little helps you prep deviled eggs and pumpkin pie, take the opportunity to amaze her with the shapeshifter of food: eggs!
+While your little helps you prep deviled eggs and pumpkin pie, take the opportunity to amaze them with the shapeshifter of food: eggs!
 Heat ‘em in water, they become solid.
 Crack ‘em into a bowl, they’re liquid.
 Toss ‘em in with a can of pumpkin…and they disappear!

-4. Float and Sink.
+4. Float and Sink

 All you need are some food items and water for your little scientist to kick off some experimenting fun.
 Do russet potatoes sink in boiling water?
 Do sweet potatoes float?
 Does adding salt to boiling water cause eggs to float or sink?

-5. Measuring and Fractions!
+5. Measuring and Fractions

-6. Shapes and Sizes.
+6. Shapes and Sizes

 Is your little one on the younger side?
-Have her take a closer look at that fresh fruit salad you put together to practice identifying shapes and sizes.
+Have them take a closer look at that fresh fruit salad you put together to practice identifying shapes and sizes.
 Which fruits are round?
 Is the blueberry smaller or larger than the orange?

 Putting together that green bean casserole that everyone hates to love?
 Teach your helper about patterns by creatively layering the ingredients!

-8. Chemical Reactions.
+8. Chemical Reactions

 Scientific magic happens when yeast is added to bread dough.
 You have to see it to believe it.
-Take a picture of the dough before and after it rises—to document the transformation.
+Take a picture of the dough before and after it rises to document the transformation.

-9. Cold and Hot.
+9. Cold and Hot

-10. Making Predictions.
+10. Making Predictions

 After your cooking fun, reward yourselves with the fruits of your labor—and pat yourself on the back for building your little one’s brain while putting together your T-Day vittles.
 Happy feasting and Happy Thanksgiving!